MercuryML/metabase-server/README.md

 - `execute_card` - Execute a Metabase question/card and get results
 - `get_dashboard_cards` - Get all cards in a dashboard
 - `execute_query` - Execute a SQL query against a Metabase database
+- `get_field_id` - Get the field ID for a specific field in a table.
+This is useful for creating field filters in Metabase.

 ## Configuration